Transocean (RIG) Q3 2017 Results - Earnings Call Transcript

 Kurt Hallead - RBC Capital Markets LLC

-You guys are getting me all jacked up, so to speak, in here (43:10).
+You guys are getting me all jacked up, so to speak, good to hear.
 You're a little bit different tone than some of your other peers earlier this week.
 But it does seem like things are starting to at least improve at the margin.
 So kudos to how you've managed through the downturn.

 Jeremy D. Thigpen - Transocean Ltd.